OLD LENS DIE HARD: Recommendation for old Nikkor PC lens

 Recommendation

-Camera manufactures never advertise their old lenses, since they don’t produce their main revenue.
+Camera manufacturers never advertise their old lenses, since they don’t produce their main revenue.
 They advertise their current line-ups only.

-However you don’t need to buy the new stuff always, since you have the right to choose the right gears.
-Don’t chose the product what they want to sell, but chose what you really need.
+However, you don’t need to buy new stuff always, since you have the right to choose the right gear.
+Don’t choose the product that they want to sell, but choose what you really need.

-Sometimes your desired image can “only” be captured by the newest gears, (though this is pretty rare case) in many cases you can get the same, or even better result by old gears.
+Sometimes your desired image can “only” be captured by the newest gears, (though this is a pretty rare case) in many cases you can get the same, or even better results by old gears.

-I really feel so while I was shooting by these old lenses at an early morning by the Yodogawa-riverside.
+I really felt so while I was shooting with these old lenses in the early morning by the Yodogawa-riverside.

 Comment